benjamingarzon/ConnectomicsPipeline/README.md

 # ConnectomicsPipeline
-A pipeline to preprocess fmri data for connectomics analysis Requires BrainWavelet, SPM, DPARSFA
+A pipeline to preprocess fmri data for connectomics analysis.
+Requires BrainWavelet, SPM, DPARSFA and the Shen parcellation.